IanJCV/Yawn/README.md

 ## Overview
 This is a simple DX11 "game framework" that I use to play around with DirectX features.
-It's made to be a MonoGame-like way to make basic games using C++.
+It's meant to be a MonoGame-like way to make basic games using C++.

 It's built using Win32, the latest DirectX 11, Dear Imgui for UI, and FMOD for audio.